utaszoya2020/Consultation-Booking-System/README.md

 consultant folder stores all consultant related component (page).

 ## lint

 1. Use double quotation mark in this project.

 2. All component folder name must start with lowercase.

+3. All file's name must start with lowercase (except component file).

-3. All component file name must start with a capital letter.
+4. All component file name must start with a capital letter (Home.js).

+5. Use Camel-Case to name your file or folder ( such as: myBooking.scss )

 ## Available Scripts

 In the project directory, you can run: